parth-sarawgi09/e-commerce-application-follow-along/README.md

 # Milestone 21 : Adding Address colum to the profile page

 In this milestone we create a "createAddress.jsx" file in pages folder where we write the code for add address button to make it functional and will send us to the add address page.

+# Milestone 22 : Connecting our Add-Address page to backend

+In this milestone we connect our add-address page to the backend so that whenever we update our address section it will show in the backend.